Sacramental: Catholic

 sacred signs which bear a resemblance to the sacraments: they signify effects, particularly of a spiritual nature, which are obtained through the Church's intercession.
 By them men are disposed to receive the chief effect of the sacraments, and various occasions in life are rendered holy.

 Sacramentals do not confer the grace of the Holy Spirit in the way that the sacraments do, but by the Church's prayer, they prepare one to receive grace and dispose a person to cooperate with it.
 "For well-disposed members of the faithful, the liturgy of the sacraments and sacramentals sanctifies almost every event of their lives with the divine grace which flows from the Paschal mystery of the Passion, Death, and Resurrection of Christ.
 From this source all sacraments and sacramentals draw their power."

 The Catechism of the Catholic Church lists three types of sacramentals: blessings, consecrations and dedications, and exorcisms.
 At the Second Vatican Council, the church called for the forms of each sacramental "to undergo a revision which takes into account the primary principle of enabling the faithful to participate intelligently, actively, and easily" and for new sacramentals to be adopted if a need for them "becomes apparent".
 In special circumstances and at the discretion of the ordinary, sacramentals may be administered by "qualified lay persons".

 Rosary beads, scapulars, medals and religious images are more accurately termed devotional articles; prayers such as the rosary, the stations of the cross, litanies, and novenas are called popular devotions or "expressions of popular piety".

 The Latin Church allows the bestowing of certain sacramentals, such as blessings, "to catechumens and even to non-Catholics unless there is a prohibition of the Church to the contrary.

+Unlike the seven sacraments, which were instituted by Christ, sacramentals were instituted by the Church, which can modify their form and number; they do not confer sacramental grace, they do not act ex opere operato, but ex opere operantis of the single person and the whole Church.
+For example, while the water of Baptism causes the forgiveness of sins within the sacramental celebration, holy water, which is also a reminder of baptism, has no effect in itself, but depends on the faith of the person who receives it by making the sign of the cross at the entrance to the church.